 We understand the product category: a recipe sharing platform.
 But it is still too broad.

-Example of a Good /goal
+Good /goal example

 /goal Build a recipe platform where users can save recipes in under 10 seconds, quickly switch between mobile cooking mode and desktop browsing, and always keep ingredient lists readable while cooking.